ZimbiX/amber-enphase-zero-export-switcher-tool/README.md

 [Apparently, firmware version 7 replaces this method of authentication](https://support.enphase.com/s/question/0D53m00006ySLuRCAW/unimpressed-with-loss-of-local-api-connectivity-to-envoys?t=1672164431932) with a [token that has to be refreshed through a UI](https://enphase.com/download/iq-gateway-access-using-token-tech-brief) every six months.
 I haven't read much of the thread, but it sounds like you also lose access to realtime telemetry by upgrading, so I'll be trying to avoid that.

+Not that you need it for our configuration, but FYI, the credentials for the homeowner pages are: `envoy` / \[the last six digits of the Envoy serial... which is displayed on the unauthenticated homepage\]

 ### Grid profile names

 You can find these at: `http://your-envoy-ip/installer/setup/home#microinverters/status/profile`.
 Note that if you go to that URL directly, you'll be redirected to another page; just enter the URL again and it will then take you to the right one: